nextscripts-5m/dispatch/README.md

 # 💻 Dispatch

 # ✨ Main Features
 Implement a notification system for your in-game jobs.
-It also offers a tracking system to see colleagues on the map!
+It also offers a **GPS** tracking system to see colleagues on the map!

 ## 🔧 Configuration

-You can easily add jobs for receiving dispatch notifies
+* You can easily add jobs for receiving dispatch notifies

-Configure in-map blips for players
+* Configure in-map blips for players (for GPS)

 ## 🎨 UI
 You can choose between ox_lib or custom UI provided by me